GPUs

 PCIe 4.0 x8 electrical interface limits bandwidth on very high-throughput workloads

-Same Intel driver caveats as the B580 — occasional hitching in older engines
+Same Intel driver caveats as the B580 — occasional hitching in older DX11 engines

 Check Price on Amazon

 In benchmarks, the B570 runs approximately 10% ahead of the RX 7600 8GB at 1080p Ultra settings.
-It lands in the same neighborhood as the RTX 4060 at stock clocks.
-The Sparkle Guardian OC’s factory overclock pushes the boost clock to 2,670 MHz, squeezing out a few extra frames without affecting thermals significantly.
+It lands in the same performance neighborhood as the RTX 4060 at stock clocks.
+The Guardian OC’s factory overclock pushes boost to 2,670 MHz with minimal thermal impact.

-The Guardian OC uses a dual-fan cooling solution that’s genuinely compact at 200mm — it’ll fit in any mid-tower or SFF case with a full-length slot.
-Power consumption at 150W is the same as the RX 9060 XT 8GB and significantly lower than the B580.
+The Guardian OC uses a dual-fan cooling solution compact at 200mm — fits any mid-tower or SFF case with a full-length slot.
+Power draw at 150W is identical to the RX 9060 XT 8GB and significantly lower than the B580.

 5. ASRock AMD Radeon RX 7600 Challenger 8GB OC